OpenSPG/KAG/kag/examples/supplychain/README.md

 In this example, we will demonstrate the conversion of structured data and entity linking.
 For specific details, please refer to the document: [Enterprise Supply Chain Case Knowledge Graph Construction](./builder/README.md).

-Submit the knowledge import tasks.
+Submit the knowledge importing tasks.

 ```bash
 cd builder && python indexer.py && cd ..